multiprocessio/multiprocess.io/site/blog/2022-07-25-database-integration-testing.md

 DataStation lets you query over 20 SQL and non-SQL data systems.
 14+ databases can be tested locally (in Docker; even SQL Server and Oracle!).

-Integration testing DataStation connectors to these databases is basically the most important part of developing DataStation.
+Integration testing DataStation support for these databases is the most important part of developing DataStation.
 Thankfully, since DataStation is an open-source project, these integration tests can run freely in Github Actions.

-In this post I'm going to focus on the data systems that can be tested locally.
+In this post I'm going to focus on the data systems that can be tested locally in Docker.

 ![A list of DataStation database test files](/integration-tests.png)

 # Database integration tests

-When first adding integration tests I either ran docker images in the background or I installed the database globally from Ubuntu packages.
-This run/install step happened before tests ran.
+When I first started integration testing databases in DataStation I did one of two things:

+1. Ran docker images in the background
+2. Installed databases globally from Ubuntu packages

+One of these two steps happened for each database that needed to be tested.
+The process ran as part of a setup script.

-For example, here are the parts of the [install script for Github Actions](https://github.com/multiprocessio/datastation/blob/3362433dc5cce51760cbac8f800e3befce59a072/scripts/ci/prepare_linux_integration_test_setup_only.sh) that set up MySQL and PostgreSQL.
+For example, here are the parts of the [setup script for Github Actions](https://github.com/multiprocessio/datastation/blob/3362433dc5cce51760cbac8f800e3befce59a072/scripts/ci/prepare_linux_integration_test_setup_only.sh) that set up MySQL and PostgreSQL.
 (This is an old commit, it's no longer done like this.
 As you'll see further on.)